 Should directors be worried about the new rules?

-As the Act is not yet fully in force, it is not yet clear how effective it will be, or how readily the Insolvency Service will use its new powers.
+It is not yet clear how effective it will be, or how readily the Insolvency Service will use its new powers.

 For example, it is not clear how the conduct of directors of dissolved companies will be notified to them in the first place.